keatonm-20/Azure-Virtual-Homelab-Deployment-Windows-Server-and-Client-Environment/README.md

-# Setting Up Homelab In Azure
+# Azure Virtual Homelab Deployment (Windows Server & Client Environment)

 ### Setting up VMs
 **Here, I am setting up the server VM using Windows Server 2022.
 It says I used US East region for my VMs, but I went back later to create the VMs over due to errors that I didn't get to document.
 You will see in later pictures.**<br><br>